Strengthening the position of women in rural communities in Central Asia and South Caucasus

 Women and Modern World Social Charitable Centre, Azerbaijan, for a project focusing on training for doctors, police, youth activists and NGO leaders to promote awareness of domestic violence and the relevant laws in Shirvan rural districts.

-NGO Centre, Armenia, for a participatory governance project in 6 rural communities, identified as a pilot scheme, and supporting the development of Community Development Plans.
+NGO Center, Armenia, for a participatory governance project in 6 rural communities, identified as a pilot scheme, and supporting the development of Community Development Plans.
+Read their project report here.

 Centre for Support of Civil Initiatives, Uzbekistan, for improvements to services for victims of domestic violence in the Fergana region.